MEI Investors Have Opportunity to Lead Methode Electronics, Inc. Securities Fraud Lawsuit

 LOS ANGELES, Sept.
-6, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Methode Electronics, Inc. ("Methode" or the "Company") (NYSE: MEI).
+10, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Methode Electronics, Inc. ("Methode" or the "Company") (NYSE: MEI).

 Class Period: June 23, 2022 – March 6, 2024